-ETR offers several types of EBP-related trainings, including Training of Educators (TOE) and Training of Trainers (TOT)
+ETR offers several types of EBP-related trainings, including Training of Educators (TOE)

 Training of Educators is a professional learning process that builds the knowledge and skills required of adult learners to implement a program, curriculum or strategy with fidelity and appropriate adaptations.